Home / Articles / Dining / The (Gr)Ate Outdoors: Boston

 North End

 The pandemic temporarily expanded outdoor dining opportunities in the city, even in the less-than-flexible confines of the ancient North End streets.
 With those impromptu street-dining areas gone, patrons can explore the more comfortable patios that still exist in this Italian stronghold, including the outdoor seating in cobblestoned North Square at fine dining staple Mamma Maria and seafood-centric Mare, which has long had an expansive outdoor deck complete with fire pits.
 Across the way, Mare's Frank DePasquale has resurrected the multi-patio Fiore space as the Italian steakhouse Umbria, which includes the rooftop bar Mia.
+Near Mamma Maria in North Square lies Forcella, another recent debut with a tucked-away, private outdoor space that's open year-round.
 For non-Italian fare, check out the all-American menu at Joe’s Waterfront, one of the most sought-after outdoor perches along Boston Harbor.
 Speaking of which, don’t forget the modern New England cuisine at Battery Wharf Grille at the harborside Battery Wharf Hotel.

 Beacon Hill